pantheon-systems/documentation/source/_docs/unsupported-modules-plugins.md

 <hr>
 ### Composer Manager
-<div class="alert alert-danger" role="alert"><h4>Warning</h4>
-This module has been deprecated by it's authors.
-[Composer Manager](https://www.drupal.org/project/composer_manager/releases) Suggestions made below are not guaranteed to be successful in all use cases.</div>
+**This module has been deprecated by its authors.
+The suggestions made below are not guaranteed to be successful in all use cases.**

 **Issue**: Composer Manager expects write access to the site's codebase via SFTP, which is prevented in Test and Live environments on Pantheon by design.